 8. Lares trek with hot springs

 If you are into thermal waters and hot springs, you should choose one of the trails leading to the place called Lares, where you can enjoy beautiful and very warm hot springs.
 The shortest trek takes 2 days, others you can do in 3 or 4 days.
-You should reward yourself for all the kilometers behind and allow yourself to relax after your journey and give you some extra energy!
+You should reward yourself for all the kilometers conquered and allow yourself to relax after your journey and give you some extra energy!
 On your way to Lares tours you will also find very nice landscapes, with some snowy peaks, real Incas paths, herds of llamas and alpacas.
 You will also come across some local communities.

 9. Amaru community